-Alright, I have 3 running for weight loss solutions for you if you are becoming discouraged and find yourself stuck in a run or if you are experiencing a weight loss plateau.
+On this page, I want to share 3 running for weight loss solutions for you to try if you are becoming discouraged and find yourself stuck in a rut or if you are experiencing a weight loss plateau.

 Let’s dive right in!